johnboronkas/photosynthesis/README.md

 # building
 Visual Studio Community 2017 - .NET 4.6.1

+# project vision
+Use a standard notation to store games.
+Use various non-deterministic AIs to generate games.
+Feed generated games into a machine learning algorithm.
+Face machine learning algorithm against itself to continue learning.

 # physical setup
 Follow the advanced rules and setup with the board facing you and the sun start position at the top-right hand courner of the board.